-The property occupies an elevated position in a rural location, and enjoys wide ranging views over Luce Bay to the rear.
-The main shopping, social and educational amenities for the area are provided in the neighbouring town of Stranraer, which lies approximately 12 miles distant.
+The property occupies an elevated position in a semi rural location, and enjoys views of the River Dee Estuary to the front.
+The main shopping, social and educational amenities for the area are provided in the nearby town of Kirkcudbright.